DanielMoscoso/100day_challenge/Readme.txt

 		-Everything is now in a 'try..except..else' to prevent the user from starting the selection process before starting the game."
 		-Greeting message instead of plain words.
+		-Now the person gets a '.csv' file with all the words they need to focus on.
+		 And there is a new counter in the known words, showing the total words they know out of 860.
 ===============================================================================